Meeting Diverse Client Needs

-SPR has dealt with a wide range of client needs requiring a
+SPR has served a wide range of client needs requiring a

 variety of problem-solving skills.
 Research is only one such skill and usually